evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 You can find instructions for getting YouTube API Keys here: [https://developers.google.com/youtube/v3/getting-started\#before-you-start](https://developers.google.com/youtube/v3/getting-started#before-you-start)

 The key will look similiar to this: `vy2u1t34bo123bu41234yduv1234tb`

+### Stock

+You'll need a AlphaVantage API Key, which you can obtain from: [https://www.alphavantage.co/support/#api-key)

+* `API Key` - After selecting from the provided fields, and entering your email address,  you can find your key at the bottom of the page.
+It should look something like this: `QKQYHF247BBS6Q3V`.
+Enter this in the `key` field under `Stock Settings, Alpha Vantage API Key`

 ### SoundCloud